m3g/SPGBox.jl/docs/src/options.md

-While SPG is very memory efficient, pré-allocation of the arrays reduces significanltly the use of memory, which might be important for multiple executions of the the same code.
+While SPG is very memory efficient, pré-allocation of the arrays reduces significanltly the use of memory, which might be important for multiple executions of the the same code, for example in multi-start approach for global-minimum search.

 ### [Size and preallocation of `fprev`](@id fprev)